-Levels and differentials-If adjustments were made for net census undercount, the size of denominators of the death rates generally would increase and the rates, therefore, would decrease.
-The adjusted rates for 1980 can be computed by multiplying the reported rates by ratios of the censuslevel resident population to the resident population adjusted for the estimated net census undercount (table 7-4).
+Age, race, and sex--If adjustments were made for net census undercount, the size of denominators of the death rates generally would increase and the rates, therefore, would decrease.
+The adjusted rates for 1990 can be computed by multiplying the reported rates by ratios of the censuslevel resident population to the resident population adjusted for the estimated net census undercount (table 7-4).
 A ratio of less than 1.0 indicates a net census undercount and, when applied, results in a corresponding decrease in the death rate.
-A ratio greater than 1.0-indicating a net census overcount-multiplied by the reported rate results in an increase in the death rate.
+A ratio greater than 1.0--indicates a net census overcount--and when multiplied by the reported rate results in an increase in the death rate.

-Coverage ratios for all ages show that, in general, females were more completely enumerated than males and the white population more completely than the population of all there races in the 1980 Census of Population.
-The black population was undercounted relative to the total population of all other races.

-For the total population, underenumeration varied by age group, with the greatest differences found for persons aged 80-84 and 85 years and over.
-All other age groups were overcounted or undercounted by less than 3 percent.
+Coverage ratios for all ages show that, in general, females were more completely enumerated than males and the white population more completely enumerated than the black population in the 1990 Census of Population.
+Underenumeration varied by age group for the total population, with the greatest differences found for persons aged 85 years and over.
+All other age groups were overcounted or undecounted by less than 4.0 percent.
+Among the age-sex-race groups, underenumeration was highest (13.3 percent) for black males aged 25-34 years.
+In contrast, white females in this age group were underenumerated by 2.5 percent.

-Among the age-sex-race groups, coverage was lowest for black males aged 40-44 and 45-49 years.
-Underenumeration for these groups was 19 percent.
-In contrast, white females in these age groups were essentially completely enumerated.
-For black females and white males in these same age groups, the undercount ranged from 3 to 6 percent.
-For the under-1-year age group, the white population was overenumerated by 2 percent, whereas infants of other races were underenumerated by 9 percent.

 If vital statistics measures were calculated with adjustments for net census undercounts for each population subgroup, the resulting rates would be differentially reduced from their original levels; that is, rates for those groups with the greatest estimated undercounts would show the greatest relative reductions due to these adjustments.
 Similar effects would be evident in the opposite direction for groups with overcounts.
-As a consequence, the ratio of mortality between the rates for males and females, and between the rates for the white population and the population of other races, or the black population, usually would be reduced.
+Consequently, the ratio of mortality between the rates for males and females and between the rates for the white population and the black population usually would be reduced.

 Similarly, the differences between the death rates among subgroups of the population by cause of death would be affected by adjustments for net census undercounts.
-For example, for the age group 35-39 years in 1980, the ratio of the death rate for Homicide and legal intervention for black males to that for white males is 7.3, whereas the ratio of the death rates adjusted for net census undercount is 6.2.
-For Ischemic heart disease for males aged 40-44 years, the ratio of the death rate for the population of all other races to that for the white population is 1.2 using the unadjusted rates, but it is 1.1 when adjusted for estimated underenumeration.
+For example, in 1990 for the age group 35-39 years, the ratio of the unadjusted death rate for Homicide and legal intervention for black males to that for white males is 6.92, whereas the ratio of the death rates adjusted for net census undercount is 7.54.
+For Ischemic heart disease for males aged 40-44 years, the ratio of the death rate for the black population to that for the white population is 1.12 using the unadjusted rates, but it is 1.22 when adjusted for estimated underenumeration.

-Summary measures-The effect of net census undercount on age-adjusted death rates depends on the underenumeration of each age group and on the distribution of deaths by age.
-Thus, the age-adjusted death rate in 1980 for All causes would decrease from 585.8 to 579.3 per 100,000 population if the age-specific death rates were corrected for net census undercount.

-For Diseases of the heart, the age-adjusted death rate for white males would decrease from 277.5 to 273.0 per 100,000 population, a decline of 1.3 percent.
-For black males the change, from an unadjusted rate of 327.3 to an adjusted rate of 308.3, would amount to 5.8 percent.
+Summary measures--The effect of net census undercount on age-adjusted death rates and life table values depends on the underenumeration of each age group and on the distribution of deaths by age.
+Thus, the age-adjusted death rate in 1990 for All causes would decrease from 520.2 to 512.7 per 100,000 population if the age-specific death rates were corrected for net census undercount (table H).
+For Diseases of the heart, the age-adjusted death rate for white males would decrease from 202.0 to 198.1 per 100,000 population, a decline of 2.0 percent.
+For black males, the change from an unadjusted rate of 275.9 to an adjusted rate of 256.7 would amount to a decrease of 7.0 percent.
+For HIV infection, the rate for black males would decrease from 44.2 to 39.0 and for white males from 15.0 to 14.4.